EZhex1991/EZSoftBone/README.md

 - All colliders supported (include MeshCollider)
 - Net structure supported (Cloth simulation)
-- Use EZPhysicsBoneMaterial to adjust effects, and reuse it on other EZPhysicsBones
+- Use EZPBMaterial to adjust effects, and reuse it on other EZPhysicsBones
-- Inherit EZPhysicsBoneColliderBase to create custom colliders
+- Inherit EZPBColliderBase to create custom colliders

 ## EZPhysicsBone